Kos-Design/materials_substance/README.md

-Download the git archive zip from https://github.com/Kos-Design/materials_substance/raw/master/Blender_Substance_Texture_Importer.zip and install it in Blender via Edit > Preferences > Add-ons > Install an Addon It will appear in the Add-Ons list, enable it by ticking the checkbox in front of “Material: Blender Substance Texture Importer”
+Download the git archive zip from https://github.com/Kos-Design/materials_substance/raw/master/Blender_Substance_Texture_Importer.zip and install it in Blender via Edit > Preferences > Add-ons > Install an Addon (Note : if you download the files manually from git, place them ( __init__.py, Operators.py, Panels.py and PropertyGroups.py ) in a folder called "materials_substance" inside your Blender Add-Ons directory)
+It will appear in the Add-Ons list, enable it by ticking the checkbox in front of “Material: Blender Substance Texture Importer”
 That’s it the plugin is ready to use.

 # How-to:
 (Documentation in progress)